KavinMK05/Incident-response-elastic-search-agent/README.md

-# Incident Response Agent
+# IncidentCopAI Agent

-An AI-powered incident response agent built with Elastic Agent Builder that automates production incident investigation, reducing response time from 30-60 minutes to under 2 minutes.
+An AI-powered incident response agent built with **Elastic Agent Builder** that automates production incident investigation, reducing response time from 30-60 minutes to under 2 minutes.

 ## What It Does